-i.
-The Contractor shall attempt to obtain information about the property and its condition from potentially knowledgeable current or former site personnel or occupants, and from DMVA-FMO staff when appropriate through documented interviews.

-ii.
-For each interview conducted as part of the EBS, a record of the conversation shall be prepared in accordance with the ARNG 2022 ECOP Handbook which is included in Appendix L.
+- i.
+The Contractor shall obtain information about the property and its condition from potentially knowledgeable current or former site personnel or occupants, and from DMVA-FMO staff when appropriate through documented interviews. - ii.
+For each interview conducted as part of the ECOP, a record of the conversation shall be prepared in accordance with the ARNG 2022 ECOP Handbook which is included in Appendix L.

-4. EBS Report
+4. ECOP Report

-i.
-The Contractor shall prepare documents as Draft, Draft Final, and Final EBS.
-Additional drafts may be prepared for review to resolve all comments and concerns at the request of DMVA FMO/ENV.
-Requests for additional drafts will occur on a case-by-case basis and in consultation with the Contractor.

-ii.
-The EBS shall follow the outline in Attachment A: EBS Outline.
-Any deviations from this format shall be reviewed and approved by the DMVA-FMO/ENV office.

-iii.
-Any information on the known or suspected presence of munitions and explosives of concern (MEC), including unexploded ordnance (UXO), discarded military munitions (DMM), or munition constituents (MC) must be included in the EBS.

-iv.
-In accordance with DoD policy, any information on the known or suspected presence of non-CERCLA contamination or emergent contaminants as defined by the EPA, to include but not limited to poly- and perfluoroalkyl substances (PFAS), must be included in the EBS.
+- i.
+The Contractor shall prepare documents as Draft, Draft Final, and Final ECOP.
+Additional drafts may be prepared for review to resolve all comments and concerns at the request of DMVA-CFMO/ENV.
+Requests for additional drafts will occur on a case-by-case basis and in consultation with the Contractor. - ii.
+The ECOP shall follow the outline in Attachment A: ECOP Outline.
+Any deviations from this format shall be reviewed and approved by the DMVA-CFMO/ENV office. - iii.
+Any information on the known or suspected presence of Munitions and Explosives of Concern (MEC), including Unexploded Ordnance (UXO), Discarded Military Munitions (DMM), or Munition Constituents (MC) must be included in the ECOP. - iv.
+In accordance with DoD policy, any information on the known or suspected presence of non-CERCLA contamination or emergent contaminants as defined by the EPA, to include but not limited to Poly and Perfluoroalkyl Substances (PFAS), must be included in the ECOP.